Our vision:

 Our mission

-We rescue children from the streets, refugee camps, police stations, detention centers and welcome them in the safety of our 13 shelters in Athens where they receive comprehensive child protection services.
+We rescue children from the streets, refugee camps, police stations, detention centres and welcome them in the safety of our 14 shelters in Athens where they receive comprehensive child protection services.
 Our holistic model covers food, housing, material support, clothing, provision of medical care, social, legal and psychological support.

-In 6 years of our operations we managed to create and ensure the sustainability of 13 shelters in Athens, Greece, offering shelter, support and protection to more than 1000 kids.
+In 6 years of operation, we managed to create and ensure the sustainability of 14 shelters in Athens, Greece, offering shelter, support and protection to more than 1000 kids.
 We will keep expanding in the months and years to come.

 The comprehensive system of protection, support and social inclusion we are building provides young people with opportunities to have a life of dignity back and stop struggling to survive.
-The HOME Project shelter model provides more than a safe home for the most vulnerable and has created 220 jobs for both refugees and Greeks as well as refurbishes property with a beneficial social purpose in mind.
+The HOME Project shelter model provides more than a safe home for the most vulnerable having created 300 jobs for both refugees and Greeks as well as refurbishing property with a beneficial social purpose in mind.
 Hence, we help both the refugee and the Greek population.

 More than 50% of our shelter staff is comprised of refugees.
-We empower people to become the healers both of themselves and their own community.
+We empower people to become healers both for themselves and for their own community.

-There are many highly trained professionals amongst the refugee community that are eager to work and become role models for young people, demonstrating in hopeful action that their future can be positive.
+There are many highly trained professionals in the refugee community that are eager to work and become role models for young people, demonstrating in hopeful action that their future can be positive.

 The shelters are intended as rehabilitative environments and models of inclusion, skills building and employment, leading to an organic, bottom-up form of social integration both for the refugees working there as well as for the accommodated children.